OVERVIEW OF TRADITIONAL MEXICAN INDIGENOUS HEALING

 Curanderismo, the Healing Art of Mexico

-What is Curanderismo?
+What Is Curanderismo?

-Cultural practitioners (curanderas/os) usually work on three levels:
+Curanderas/os typically work on three interconnected levels:

 -